RonakonGit/csv_data_collection/README.md

 | uk          | ,"323                     | ,300 confirmed cases "                   |   |   |
 | pakisthan   | ," 280,027"               | , 2132542                                |   |   |

+### usecases -
+data gathering - collects scattered data from internet and stores in an organised format in CSV which is great for data visualization